yianzhou/yianzhou.github.io/docs/flutter/源码/flutter-engine.md

 `-[FlutterEngine initWithName:project:allowHeadlessExecution:restorationEnabled:]`

-The FlutterEngine class coordinates a single instance of execution for a [`FlutterDartProject`](#flutterdartproject).
+The FlutterEngine class coordinates a single instance of execution for a [`FlutterDartProject`](#flutterdartproject).（这里有一揽子项目配置）

 A FlutterEngine can be created independently of a `FlutterViewController` for headless execution.
 It can also persist across the lifespan of multiple `FlutterViewController` instances to maintain state and/or asynchronous tasks (such as downloading a large file).